Monday, October 2, 2023

 A Walk On The Bridge That Breathes In Riwai

-This small village 90 km south of Shillong, the capital of Meghalaya came into prominence when a travel channel voted it as the cleanest village in India.
-However, our main interest was the living root bridge connecting Riwai and Nohwet villages, very close to Mawlynnong.
-Root bridges are unique to the state of Meghalaya and not seen in any other part of the country perhaps not even the world.
+This small village, 90 km south of Shillong, the capital of Meghalaya, came into prominence when a travel channel voted it the cleanest village in India.
+However, our main interest was the living root bridge connecting the villages of Riwai and Nohwet, very close to Mawlynnong.
+Root bridges are unique to the state of Meghalaya and are not seen in any other part of the country—perhaps not even anywhere else in the world.

-It took us about 3 hours to reach Mawlynnong from Shillong.
-The drive usually takes about 2hrs but we couldn't resist taking photo breaks in between.
-It was a beautiful March morning, with perfect weather, and an absolutely picturesque route.
-Many shades of green flanked both sides of the road for miles and miles till we arrived at a streamlet.
+It took us about three hours to reach Mawlynnong from Shillong.
+The drive usually takes around two hours, but we couldn't resist stopping for photo breaks along the way.
+It was a beautiful March morning, with perfect weather and an absolutely picturesque route.
+Many shades of green flanked both sides of the road for miles and miles until we arrived at a small stream.

-Inspired by John Keats .... lingering along streams of rushing waters...in the heart of pristine nature, the blue skies, virescent trees, and cool breeze.....echoed our hearty laughter....:) :P (Okay that was a terrible effort and I hope Keats didn't turn in his grave - I owe an apology) :P
+Inspired by John Keats… lingering along streams of rushing water in the heart of pristine nature — blue skies, virescent trees, and a cool breeze — echoed our hearty laughter. :) :P

-The loveliness of the tranquil ambiance can't be captured in photos for sure!
-It must be experienced, smelt, and felt.
-A painter's paradise, a poet's muse, a writer's haven, a singer's mood.
+The loveliness of the tranquil ambience cannot truly be captured in photographs.
+It must be experienced, smelt, and felt — a painter’s paradise, a poet’s muse, a writer’s haven, a singer’s mood.

-Had we brought camping equipment, this would have been the perfect place to pitch the tent for the night.
-Not sure if it's safe at night but if allowed I would surely try the next time.
+Had we brought camping equipment, this would have been the perfect place to pitch a tent for the night.
+I’m not sure if it’s safe after dark, but if camping is allowed, I would surely try it next time.

 The multi-purpose cane basket.
-Here is an eco-friendly innovative trash cone.
-Isn't it cute?
-Mawlynnong and Riwai are eco-tourism community ventures and they have used only natural, biodegradable materials for the trash cans everywhere.
+Here is an eco-friendly, innovative trash cone — isn’t it cute?
+Mawlynnong and Riwai are eco-tourism community ventures, and they use only natural, biodegradable materials for trash bins everywhere.

 Off we went on the trail to the Living Root Bridge.
-As the name clearly implies, a living root bridge is an actual 'living' 'root' bridge :) A bridge made of the roots of a living tree of the class Ficus Elastica - Banyan fig in this case.
+As the name clearly implies, a living root bridge is an actual living bridge. :) It is formed from the roots of a living tree of the species Ficus elastica — the banyan fig, in this case.

-In order to make the tree's roots grow in the right direction, betel nut trunks are used.
-The trunks are sliced down the middle and hollowed out, to create root guidance systems.
-The thin, tender roots of the ficus tree are led through the hollowed portion thus, preventing them from fanning out and allowing them to grow just straight.
-When they reach the other side of the river, they're rooted back into the soil.
-In time layers of roots form a strong sturdy bridge that can carry a good amount of weight.
-Once very strong, stone slabs are placed to make a smoother walkway.
+To guide the tree’s roots in the right direction, betel nut trunks are used.
+The trunks are sliced down the middle and hollowed out to create root-guiding channels.
+The thin, tender roots of the ficus tree are led through these hollowed sections, preventing them from fanning out and allowing them to grow straight across.
+When they reach the other side of the river, they are rooted back into the soil.

-These bridges are the only means to connect to the small interior villages of Meghalaya which do not have road access.
-The trail to the Riwai Bridge is not too steep, slimy, or narrow as compared to many others.
+These bridges are often the only means of connecting the small interior villages of Meghalaya that do not have road access.
+The trail to the Riwai Bridge is not too steep, slimy, or narrow compared to many of the others.

 Khasi men and women washing clothes along the beautiful stream.
-The same cane basket is used to carry the clothes.
+The same cane baskets are used to carry the clothes.

 A precarious little stretch of rocky trail.

 A typical bamboo and cane hut.
-Mawlynngong has homestays and guest houses for visitors.
-I think one must stay overnight to experience the place better since there are a couple of waterfalls and other nature treks, which can be enjoyed well if visited in leisure rather than a hurried and tiring day trip.
-Definitely a treat for those who like a little rustic, non-city atmosphere.
+Mawlynnong has homestays and guest houses for visitors.
+I think one must stay overnight to experience the place better, since there are a couple of waterfalls and other nature trails that can be enjoyed at leisure rather than during a hurried and tiring day trip.
+Definitely a treat for those who enjoy a little rustic, non-city atmosphere.

 A tall bamboo tower leads to a sky-view shelter.
-The structure is at least 10-12 meters tall and made entirely out of bamboo, even the ties, and joints.
-Initially, I was a bit scared but once I began to trust the strength of the construction I eased up.
+The structure is at least 10–12 meters tall and made entirely of bamboo, even the ties and joints.
+Initially, I was a bit scared, but once I began to trust the strength of the construction, I relaxed.
 The view from the top was spectacular.
-The feeling of being on a really high tree house can't be anything less than amazing.
+The feeling of being in a really high tree house could be nothing less than amazing.

 There are even tree houses for visitors to stay in.
-Not sure how brave I will be to perch up that high for a night but shall give it a shot next time.
+I’m not sure how brave I’ll be to perch up that high for a night, but I shall give it a try next time.

-We didn't stay back for the night, as we had plans to go to Sohra for the waterfalls.
-But a promise I made to myself, next time I am going to carry a good fat book and stay there till I finish reading it.
+We didn’t stay back for the night, as we had plans to go to Sohra for the waterfalls.
+But I made a promise to myself — next time I will carry a good, fat book and stay there until I finish reading it.
 Fresh air and a good book should be quite relaxing.
-I think I should take 'Roots' :)
+I think I should take Roots. :)

 Friday, September 15, 2023